36 – Alternating elbow movement with rotation (Sayū hiji undō)¶

 Comment¶

-This exercise connects body rotation with elbow movement and prepares for technical application.
+This exercise links rotation of the body to elbow movements and prepares the practitioner for technical elements.